munificent/ui-as-code/in-progress/parameter-freedom.md

 function(int a, String b)
 ```

 The type of the first parameter depends on which overload is chosen.
-However,
+We also
-this is not a fatal flaw.
-The operations we need to perform on function types (details below) are more complex but still tractable.
+have to figure out how to handle cases where optional arguments are interleaved

-We do have to figure out how to handle cases where optional arguments are interleaved and not all are provided.
+and not all are provided.
 Consider:

 ```dart
 function([int a], int b, [int c], int d, [int e], int f)